 Color is by far the most discussed topic in the creative industry.
 Yet it’s also quite controversial and vague.
-There are so many various theories that try to explain how it works, how to use it, what the associations and perfect combinations are.
+There are so many various theories that try to explain how it works, its positive impact, color theory, how to use it, what the associations and perfect color combination are.

 A lot of artists believe that mastering the art of color is one of the top-level design skills and I totally agree with it.
 Being under the influence of this topic, I am going to talk to you about some of the worst, in my opinion, color combinations and why they don’t work in most cases.

 Yet, at first, let me get this straight: any vibrant color is beautiful, but it all comes down to a matter of how we perceive colors because not all people see the right colors the same way.
 Why do certain people like certain hues and others don’t?
 To my mind, it’s all about the associations that these colors evoke.
 Some people might associate light cyan with the color of the clear sky, equally, for some, it’s just a color of the hospital walls.
 Also, the important factor is how we use the colors and how we combine them as some of the combinations might have an opposite effect.

 Disclaimer: This article is just an opinion piece only and it’s not intended to offend somebody’s taste or choice of color.
 The way you see colors might be different from the way we see them.
 Thank you for understanding!

 Before we start talking about the worst color schemes, it’s worth mentioning that there is actually a “world’s ugliest color”.
 It’s Pantone 448C (hex #4A412A), also known as opaque couché or dark grayish olive.